 How and why we use your Personal Information

 Under data protection law, we can only use your Personal Information if we have identified a legal basis for doing so, such as:

 - for the performance of our contract with you or to take steps at your request before entering into a contract;

 - for our legitimate interests or those of a third party; or

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.

-1. To allow you and your Intermediary Firm to do business with us - we will use your information to:
+1. To allow you and your Intermediary Firm to do business with us - we will use your Personal Information to:

 - set up an account with us;